 During pregnancy the mothers body becomes more sensitive and receptive, while her body exhibits unusual symptoms as many hormonal and physical changes take place.
 Pregnancy is a time when it is most important for her to listen to her body and pay attention to any symptoms that she is experiencing.
 The symptoms that arise during pregnancy can indicate certain deficiencies or imbalances in the woman’s state of health.
 She should try to correct any imbalances and relieve any discomforts that appear during pregnancy using safe and natural methods.

-Listed below are gentle methods to help relieve common pregnancy related disturbances such as constipation, cravings, morning sickness, heartburn, edema, stretch marks, pain and stiffness, pregnancy induced hypertension, gestational diabetes, and difficult or delayed delivery.
+Listed below are gentle methods to help relieve common pregnancy related disturbances such as, cravings, morning sickness, heartburn, edema, stretch marks, pain and stiffness, pregnancy induced hypertension, gestational diabetes, and difficult or delayed delivery.

 Constipation can be caused by the weight and pressure of the fetus, the effects of relaxin upon the bowels, the increased levels of progesterone during pregnancy or a poor quality iron supplement (Ferrous Sulphate).

 - Increase the consumption of fiber rich foods such as fruits, green leafy vegetables, whole grains, beans and legumes.
 Snacking on prunes or drinking prune juice is a simple, gentle way to promote bowel movements.

 - Make sure to include magnesium rich foods in the diet, as magnesium is essential for proper bowel function.
 Natural sources of magnesium include nuts and seeds, honey, wheat bran, whole grains, tofu, spinach and other green vegetables.